Spring Break Dehydration in Arizona: Why It Hits Harder

 A quick check: look at your urine color the next time you use the restroom.
 If it's darker than light lemonade, you're already behind on fluids.

 When to take it seriously.
-If you or someone in your group develops confusion, stops sweating despite the heat, has a rapid and weak pulse, or loses consciousness, call 911 immediately.
-Those are signs of heat stroke, not just dehydration, and heat stroke is a medical emergency that requires immediate attention.
+If you or someone in your group becomes confused, stops sweating despite the heat, has a rapid weak pulse, or loses consciousness, call 911.
+Those are signs of heat stroke, not dehydration, and heat stroke is a medical emergency.

 How to recover from spring break dehydration

-Before we talk about anything that costs money, here's what you can do right now with whatever's in your hotel room or rental kitchen.
+Before anything that costs money, here is what you can do right now with whatever is in your hotel room or rental kitchen.

 2. Eat something simple.
-Your stomach probably isn't ready for a big breakfast.
+Your stomach probably is not ready for a big breakfast.
 Eggs contain cysteine, an amino acid that helps your liver break down acetaldehyde, the toxic byproduct of alcohol metabolism.
 Bananas replace potassium.
-Toast or crackers stabilize your blood sugar.
+Toast or crackers stabilize blood sugar.
 Keep it bland.

 4. Rest in a cool, dark room.
-Your body does its best repair work during sleep.
-If you don't have plans until the afternoon, get more rest.
-There is no shortcut that replaces recovery sleep.
+Your body repairs best during sleep.
+If you don't have plans until the afternoon, sleep more.
+No shortcut replaces recovery rest.

-What to skip: Hair of the dog just delays the inevitable and adds more work for your liver.
-Coffee on an empty stomach is another diuretic that can make things worse.
-And don't try to "sweat it out" at the hotel gym.
+What to skip: Hair of the dog delays the inevitable and adds more work for your liver.
+Coffee on an empty stomach is another diuretic that makes things worse.
+Don't try to "sweat it out" at the hotel gym.
 Exercising while dehydrated is how you end up at urgent care instead of the pool.

 When you need more than water and rest

-For mild spring break dehydration, the free recovery steps above will work.
-But there are situations where oral rehydration alone falls short.
+For mild dehydration, the free recovery steps above work.
+But sometimes oral rehydration is not enough.

 You can't keep fluids down.
 Nausea or vomiting from a rough night means water goes right back up.
 Your body can't absorb what it can't keep.
-This is one of the most common reasons our clients call us.
+This is one of the most common reasons our clients call.

 You're on day three or four of spring break.
 Multi-day dehydration stacks.
-If you've been running a deficit for two or three consecutive days, sipping electrolyte water for a few hours isn't going to catch you up.
+If you've been running a deficit for two or three consecutive days, a few hours of sipping electrolyte water won't catch you up.

 You have plans you can't miss.
 A flight home, a hiking trip, tickets to tonight's game.
-When you need to feel functional in hours rather than a full day, waiting it out isn't realistic.
+When you need to feel functional in hours rather than a full day, waiting it out is not realistic.

 | Oral rehydration | IV therapy | |